Report: Pete Carroll lands ‘multi-year’ extension to stay on as coach of Seahawks

 Pete Carroll, already the longest-tenured and winningest coach in Seahawks history, isn’t going anywhere anytime soon, having having agreed recently to a multi-year contract extension, according to Adam Schefter of ESPN.

-Schefter reported the deal is believed to keep Carroll with the Seahawks through the 2025 season, when he would be 74 years old.
+Schefter reported the deal is believed to keep Carroll with the Seahawks through the 2025 season, when he would be 74 years old (Carroll turned 69 in September).

+Carroll’s current deal runs through the 2021 season and is believed to pay him about $11 million a year.
+Schefter reported Carroll will continue to be among the highest-paid coaches in the NFL (unlike player salaries, coaches’ salaries are not typically publicly revealed).

 Schefter reported the deal was quietly agreed to earlier this year.
 And indeed, an NFL Network report in September stated the two sides were working on an extension and that Carroll wanted to coach at least five more years.

-The new contract would assure Carroll having five more years with Seattle.
+The new contract would assure Carroll having five more years with Seattle and as Schefter noted, also essentially assure that this will be his last coaching job.

 Carroll had previously signed a contract on Christmas Eve, 2018, getting a two-year extension that carried him through the 2021 season.